 On Cooler Master desktop keyboards, the F2 secondary function is one of the following options depending on the model.

-- With a single-color keyboard backlight keyboards, FN+F2 decreases the backlight brightness.
+- With single-color keyboard backlight keyboards, FN+F2 decreases the backlight brightness.

-- With a multiple backlight colors (RGB) keyboard, FN+F2 adjusts the red color levels.
+- With multiple backlight colors (RGB) keyboard, FN+F2 adjusts the red color levels.